RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 Archie Miller: "Our resume will speak for itself. ...
 If you take the name off the front, you're gonna look at a stretch of the season that obviously doesn't look very good, but it's all about how you finish.
 We have to win.
 We have to win, period." #iubb

-As Bleacher Report's Kerry Miller pointed out, the Hoosiers are in a similar situation to Vanderbilt from two years ago when it comes to the bubble:
+As Bleacher Report's Kerry Miller pointed out, when it comes to the bubble, the Hoosiers are in a similar situation to Vanderbilt from two years ago:

 Kerry Miller @kerrancejames